Clacket Lane services

 The fees are strictly enforced by CP Plus.

-Until the opening of Folkestone services, Clacket Lane westbound was often said to be the largest services in the country.
-It also describes itself as the "brightest".
-At one point it also had the most expensive fuel!
+Between 1993 and 2008, Clacket Lane westbound was thought to be the largest services in the country.
+It also described itself as the "brightest".
+Being close to London and the Channel Ports, it has also at times stood out for its higher prices.

 For a long time the services have had a problem with lorries parking on the hard shoulder to access the services.
 There are now bilingual 'no parking' signs on the exit from the services on each side.